wtsnjp/llmk/README.md

 * no complicated nesting of configuration, and
 * modern default settings (make LuaTeX de facto standard!)

-See the bundled reference manual (llmk.pdf) for the full specification of the program.
+See the bundled reference manual ([llmk.pdf](http://mirrors.ctan.org/support/light-latex-make/llmk.pdf)) for the full specification of the program.
 The following sections are for a quick guidance.

+## Installation

+This program is included in [TeX Live](https://www.tug.org/texlive/) as `light-latex-make`.
+If you are using the latest TeX Live, you normally don't need to install it by yourself (please use the `tlmgr` command to install it, if the package is missing).

+In case the program is not installed in your TeX system, you have to install it manually.
+This is also very easy because the `llmk.lua` is the standalone executable.
+Running `texlua <path>/llmk.lua` should work in any case.
+In UNIX-like systems, the easiest way to install the program is copy or symlink the file `llmk.lua` as `llmk` in any place in the `PATH`.

 ## Basic Usage